 The exhibition assembles a diverse body of material, in terms of both medium and scale.
 The 200 works selected include paintings, landscape drawings, still-lifes, portraits, sculpture, tapestries, furniture, architectural drawings, models of buildings and of entire city plans, books, and photographs.

-Le Corbusier: The Secret Laboratory is organised in association with the Le Corbusier Foundation, with important contributions from the AVC Charity Foundation.
+Moment – Le Corbusier’s Secret Laboratory is organised by Staffan Ahrenberg in association with the Le Corbusier Foundation and the Ahrenberg Collection, with important contributions from the AVC Charity Foundation.
+Exhibition design: Pascal Mory with Aurore Ythier and Tristan Lafon.